FC4b/cli-agent-orchestrator/examples/configs/README.md

-# Example cao.config.json Files
+# Example Configuration Files

-Copy one of these to your project root as `cao.config.json` and customize as needed.
+Copy one of these to your project root and customize as needed.

-## Available Configurations
+## Team Configurations (cao.config.json)

 | File | Use Case |
 |------|----------|